 Ronald Morden – President

 Ron has been a member of BHS for over 50 years, was formerly CSD President & Treasurer, served on 2012 BHS Mixed Harmony task force.
-Competed at the Int’l. level 6 times with 1972 CSD quartet champions, the Jax of Harmony, plus competed in Int’l. chorus competitions 4 times with American Barberboys and Ambassadors of Harmony.
+He competed at the International level 6 times with 1972 CSD quartet champions, the Jax of Harmony, plus competed in International chorus competitions 4 times with American Barberboys and Ambassadors of Harmony.
 Has sung in mixed quartets with wife, Jayne, for nearly 15 years until her death in 2014.
 Their first mixed quartet, Celebration, placed 3rd when it competed at the Buckeye Invitational mixed quartet contest.

 Roxanne Powell – Vice President